skyfielders/python-skyfield/skyfield/documentation/examples.rst

 Most Skyfield calculations,
 like an observation of a planet or an Earth satellite, directly produce a vector position centered on the Earth.
-Calling the position’s
-:meth:`~skyfield.positionlib.Geocentric.subpoint()` method
-lets you compute the Earth latitude and longitude from which the position is directly overhead.
+You can pass such a vector
+to the :meth:`~skyfield.toposlib.Geoid.subpoint()` method of a standard geoid to compute latitude and longitude.

 But sometimes the right ascension and declination of the position are known already.